avdr/avdr.github.io/_posts/2013-11-10-cohort-analysis.markdown

 ---
 # Why you should look at cohorts

+*Nir’s Note: In this guest post, Abhay Vardhan, discusses how to measure the strength of user habits with cohort analysis and retention rate.
+Abhay is a founder of Blippy.com and blogs at [abhayv.com](http://abhayv.com).
+Follow Abhay on Twitter @abhayvardhan.*

 Imagine that an entrepreneur showed you this graph for his new app, PinterestForDogs.

 <img class="iborder" src="/assets/users_growth.png"/>